 Where the transfer is short-term (i.e. up to 3 months) the applicant may wish to consider applying to Department of Justice and Equality under the Atypical Working Scheme.

-The Ineligible Categories of Employment for Employment Permits is no longer applied to Intra-Company Transfer Employment Permit applications.
+The Ineligible List of Occupations for Employment Permits is no longer applied to Intra-Company Transfer Employment Permit applications.

 Foreign National Criteria